 A large number of Victoria's native flora and fauna are threatened as a result of past and present land use, the impact of weeds and pest animals and other disturbances.
 Many threats occur across the landscape, with parks providing the only refuge for some communities and species.

-Parks Victoria works with the Department of Environment, Land, Water and Planning (DELWP) and community groups to manage threats and protect endangered species.
+Parks Victoria works with the Department of Energy, Environment and Climate Action (DEECA) and community groups to manage threats and protect endangered species.

 Importance of threatened species

 Every organism plays a particular role in the ecosystem.
 If one disappears, it can have a flow on effect to other species.

 Many people gain enjoyment and satisfaction knowing that we have a diverse range of species.
 Even if they never see one of these animals or plants, it can bring enjoyment just knowing that they exist.

 There is also a growing trend in tourism around endangered species.
 Many people enjoy activities like bird watching and are excited when they see a rare or endangered species.